 European banks are highly sensitive to changes in financial markets and economic conditions globally and especially in Europe.
 Since approximately mid-2007, the European banking sector has found itself operating under difficult and unstable conditions that have required action by governments and central banks to support financial institutions, including injections of liquidity and direct interventions in the recapitalisation of some of these entities.
-These conditions have caused, among others, significant writedowns of asset values by financial institutions, negatively affected the financial markets and have particularly penalised banking systems of countries such as Italy, Spain or Portugal, where the exposure to sovereign debt is higher than in the other EU member states.
+These conditions have caused, among others, significant writedowns of asset values by financial institutions, negatively affected the financial markets and have particularly penalised banking systems of countries such as Italy, Spain or Portugal, where the exposure to sovereign debt is higher than in the other EU Member States.

-Recent difficulties including, among others, the capital shortage of major German banks such as Deutsche Bank and the whole Italian banking sector suggest that certain deficiencies and problems of the European banking sector still persist.
-European banks continue to face, among others, a slowdown in their traditional business activity, low interest rates, fluctuation of commodity prices, cautious investor sentiment and deterioration of their loan portfolio with an increase of non-performing loans.
-All these factors are contributing to the decreasing returns and more importantly to the contagion risk that is immanent in the tightly globalized banking sector.
-If the conditions in which European banks operate further deteriorate, this could have a materially adverse effect on the Issuer's business, results of operations, financial condition, liquidity, capital base or prospects.
+Recent difficulties including, among others, capital shortages and the size of portfolios of non-performing loans of especially the Italian banking sector suggest that certain deficiencies and problems of the European banking sector still persist.
+European banks continue to face, among others, lower volumes in their traditional business activity, capital shortages, low interest rates, fluctuation of commodity prices, cautious investor sentiment and continuing write-offs of their portfolio of non-performing loans.
+All these factors are contributing to lower returns and more importantly may contribute to the threat of contagion risk that is immanent in the tightly globalized banking sector.
+If the conditions in which European banks operate further deteriorate, this could have a material adverse effect on the Issuer's business, results of operations, financial condition, liquidity, capital base or prospects.